CsillaVamos/csillavamos/projects/PhD_average_NDVI_per_nbd.md

 ## Outcome
-Average NDVI value per neighborhood bounary in Utrecht, higher values indicate more greenery in the area.
+Average NDVI value per neighborhood boundary in Utrecht, higher values indicate more greenery in the area.